davidsilvasmith/vexti-cms/README.md

    - walk
 -public/edit.html - this was the first editor (replaced by StackEdit)

+### Deployment
+ - it should deploy on git push. if it doesn't do this on the server as the git user GIT_WORK_TREE=/opt/vexti/death-to-wordpress git checkout -f

 ## Client
  The client is a lightly modified StackEdit.